 Visiting Lecture Series

-The PROLAW Visiting Lecture Series supplements the curriculum of PROLAW.
+The PROLAW Visiting Lecturer Series supplements the curriculum of PROLAW.
 Loyola University Chicago has invited rule of law professionals from development agencies, non-governmental organizations and other universities to share their experiences with future rule of law leaders and the rule of law community at large.

 What is the Purpose of the Series?